TheGriffin518/Brick-Breaker/README.md

 line is cleared by a single Tetrimino, the user earns 2^(x-1) points where x is the number of lines cleared.

+Your implementation of this game should have a mechanism whereby the game increases in difficulty over time.
+The reccommended way of doing this is to have levels.
+The level of the game increases after a certain number of lines are cleared.
+Each level should cause the tetriminos to fall at a faster rate than at the previous level.

 ## Option 2 - Breakout

 A Breakout game is a sub-class of the "bat-and-ball" game genre.
 The genre gets its name by the games being based around the dynamics of a player-controlled paddle which hits a ball towards a wall of blocks or similar objects, that the player chips away at with the ball as part of the main gameplay.
-In this version of Breakout, the bricks will have three different states: untouched, broken, and dead.
+In this version of Breakout, the bricks will have four different states: untouched, broken, really broken, and dead.
 When a brick is first placed on the screen, it will be in the "untouched" state.
 The first time the ball hits the brick, it will go into the "broken" state.
 This state should be visually different from the "untouched" state.
-The second time the ball hits the brick, it will go into the "dead" state and should be removed from the screen.
+The second time the ball hits the brick, it will go into the "really broken" state and should be visibly different from the "broken" state.
+Finally, the third time the ball hits the brick, it will go into the "dead" state and should be removed from the screen.

 ![Breakout](http://imgur.com/uZGP1DF.jpg "Breakout")